ensdomains/docs/ens-improvement-proposals/ensip-15-normalization-standard.md

 ### Definitions

 * Terms in **bold** throughout this document correspond with [components of `spec.json`](#description-of-specjson).
+* A string is a sequence of Unicode codepoints.
 * An **Emoji Sequence** is a [single entity composed of one of more](https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) emoji characters and emoji components.

 ### Algorithm